 Under such circumstances, competing authorities may emerge.
 This happens most commonly in fragile states, with governments lacking the capacity or willingness to care for and protect their citizens, whom view the state not as benevolent, but dysfunctional and corrupt.
 This leads to grievances against the state that are exploited and appropriated by competing authorities to the state, including proponents of extremist discourses.
 The competing authorities that we mostly are concerned with in this study is therefore those we define as 'violent entrepreneurs'.
 These are non-state actors possessing some kind of political agenda, implemented in tandem with different types of income-generating activities.
-They rule by force and violence, but they
+They rule by force and violence, but they also distribute resources, provide some level of order, and offer protection to (at least parts of) the population in the areas they control, or attempt to control.
+Their presence in many communities in the Sahel, such as Mopti and Segou in Mali and Tillabéri in Niger, is often stronger than that of international community actors and their national allies.
+In the cases of Morocco and Tunisia the presence of violent entrepreneurs is generally much less, but even here we find them in certain territories or in specific urban settings.

-8 See Morten Bøås (2015) 'Crime, coping, and resistance in the Mali-Sahel periphery', African Security, vol. 8, no 4.: 299-319; Morten Bøås, Abdoul Wakhab Cissé & Laouali Mahamane (2020) 'Explaining violence in Tillabéri: insurgent appropriation of local grievances?', The International Spectator, vol. 55, no. 4: 118-132.', The International Spectator, vol. 55, no. 4: 118-132.
+&lt;sup>8 See Morten Bøås (2015) 'Crime, coping, and resistance in the Mali-Sahel periphery', African Security, vol. 8, no 4.: 299-319; Morten Bøås, Abdoul Wakhab Cissé & Laouali Mahamane (2020) 'Explaining violence in Tillabéri: insurgent appropriation of local grievances?', The International Spectator, vol. 55, no. 4: 118-132.', The International Spectator, vol. 55, no. 4: 118-132.